grantjenks/python-runstats/README.rst

 is taken from the left object.
 If the left object is time-based (non `None` delay) the timer is reset during an regular __add__ (a + b) for the resulting object while it is not during an incremental add __iadd__ (a += b).
-- Last but not least the timer can be stopped with a call to freeze().
-This can be useful when saving the state of the object (get_state()) for later usage.
+- The timer can be stopped with a call to `freeze()`.
+This can be useful when saving the state of the object (`get_state()`) for later usage.
-With a call to unfreeze() the timer continues where it left of (e.g. after loading).
-Note that pushes onto a freezed object use a effective decay rate based on the time difference between the last call to push and the moment freeze was called().
+With a call to `unfreeze()` the timer continues where it left of (e.g. after loading).
+- Pushes onto a freezed object use a effective decay rate based on the time difference between the last call to push and the moment `freeze()` was called.
+- With a call to `clear_timer()` the timer can be reset.
 - It is not recommended to use time based discounting for use cases that require high precision on below seconds granularity.